ChrisSantosLang/redscience/docs/source/releases/tournaments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 KPoker:
-  6x1x6 stacks: first stack exclusive to black and starts with 1
+  Played on 6x1x6 stacks: first stack exclusive to black and starts with 1
   black circle, second stack exclusive to black and starts with
   1 black dealt piece, third stack exclusive to white and starts
   with 1 white circle, fourth stack exclusive to white and starts